-The attenuation which grows with frequency, and the noise whose p.s.d. decays with frequency, result in a signalto-noise ratio (SNR) which varies over the signal bandwidth.
-If one defines a narrow band of frequencies of width Δf around some frequency f, the SNR in this band can be expressed as where $S_l(f)$ is the p.s.d. of the transmitted signal.
-For any given distance, the narrowband SNR is thus a function of frequency, as shown in Fig.5.
+The attenuation, which grows with frequency, and the noise whose PSD decays with frequency, result in a signal-to-noise ratio (SNR) that varies over the signal bandwidth.
+If one defines a narrow band of frequencies of width Δf around some frequency f, the SNR in this band can be expressed as where $S_l(f)$ is the PSD of the transmitted signal.
+For any given distance, the narrowband SNR is thus a function of frequency, as shown in Fig. 15.5.
 From this figure it is apparent that the acoustic bandwidth depends on the transmission distance.
-In particular, the bandwidth and the power needed to achieve a pre-specified SNR over some distance can be approximated as $B(l) = b \cdot l^{-\beta}$ and $P(l) = p \cdot l^{\psi}$, where the coefficients b, p, and the exponents $\beta \in (0, 1), \psi \ge 1$, depend on the target SNR, the parameters of the acoustic path loss and the ambient noise [30].
+In particular, the bandwidth and the power needed to achieve a prespecified SNR over some distance can be approximated as $B(l) = b \cdot l^{-}$ and $P(l) = p \cdot l^{\psi}$, where the coefficients b, p, and the exponents $\in (0,1), \psi \geq 1$, depend on the target SNR, the parameters of the acoustic path loss, and the ambient noise [15.30].
 The bandwidth is severely limited at longer distances: at 100 km, only about a kHz is available.
 At shorter distances, the bandwidth increases, but it will ultimately be limited by that of the transducer.
 The fact that the bandwidth is limited implies the need for bandwidth-efficient modulation methods if more than a bps/Hz is to be achieved over these channels.